The Importance of Changing your Leadership Style

 In our experience of working with hundreds of leaders from all sorts of organisations and many sectors, it’s very common for them to gravitate towards their dominant style.
 But research shows that 75% of leadership is learnt, so the good news is that whether you’ve been running an organisation for decades or merely months, every open-minded leader can enhance their skills and confidence with the right support.
 And that always makes for better outcomes, whatever your corporate goals.

-If you’d like to understand more about leadership and how you can become the leader you'd like to be, take a look at our LEAD™ Online program on our QuoLux™ Online Centre for Leadership & Management, or Book a Call to speak to us personally.
+If you’d like to understand more about leadership and how you can become the leader you'd like to be, please take a look at our leadership development program on our website, or send us a message here to speak to us personally.

 ...we will address Employee Engagement, our fourth principle for Leading Change.